odedia/tpcf-workshop/README.md

 Confirm connection to your RabbitMQ Server using the health endpoint: /actuator/health

-Rebuild and deploy your app to PCF , with the changes from the previous step.
+Rebuild and deploy your app to TPCF , with the changes from the previous step.

 ### 14.4 - Test messaging using the /getmessage and /sendmessage endpoints.